bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: current current

 Description:
 Sets state of specified spectrum reverse flag.
-State may be ON or `OFF`.
+State may be ON or OFF.
 ## SS
 Save data to scratch record